-WELD203W Tools and Tool Safety 0-2-
+WELD203W : Tools and Tool Safety

 In Tools and Tool Safety, students become familiar with different tools used in welding.
 In addition to teaching the proper use and application of tools, the course places a premium on safety and safe practice.
-To achieve competency on safe tool and equipment use, students learn through instructor demonstrations and individual supervised use (Prerequisites: WELD106W, WELD110W, WELD115W, WELD125W or POI)
+To achieve competency on safe tool and equipment use, students learn through instructor demonstrations and individual supervised use.
+Lecture Hours 0